NDHU Department of Computer Science and Information Engineering: Expansion

 In 2001, NDHU CSIE established the 1st PhD program in Computer Science and Information Engineering in Eastern Taiwan.
 In 2008, with the merger of National Dong Hwa University (NDHU) and National Hualien University of Education (NHUE), NHUE's Graduate Institute of Information Science and Graduate Institute of learning Sciences were merged into the department, which were later integrated into the Graduate Institute of Networking and Multimedia Technology in 2009.

 Internationalization

 In 2010, the department started English-taught classes and accepting international students application undergraduate, master, PhD.
 In 2014, following the funding and support from International Cooperation and Development Fund (TaiwanICDF; 國際合作發展基金會) of Ministry of Foreign Affairs, NDHU CSIE founded the International Bachelor's and Master's Program in Computer Science and Information Engineering, which were the 1st international program of B.S. and M.S. in computer science in Taiwan.

 In 2019, the International Bachelor Program in Computer Science and Information Engineering was selected as TaiwanICDF Scholarship Program, which was the only computer science program in the scholarship and provided full funding for selected applicants.
 In 2021, the department's TaiwanICDF Scholarship Program received 158 applications with 9.4% admission rate, which was highest numbers of program application in the TaiwanICDF Scholarship.

+International Scholarship

+ICDF Scholarship

+The TaiwanICDF states that its International Higher Education Scholarship Program provides full scholarships to outstanding students from partner countries through cooperating universities in Taiwan.
+As of 2026, NDHU CSIE's eligible TaiwanICDF programs included the department's International Bachelor Program in Computer Science and Information Engineering and the International Master Program in Artificial Intelligence and Innovative Applications.

+Taiwan-Europe Connectivity Scholarship

+NDHU CSIE has also taken part in the Taiwan-Europe Connectivity Scholarship initiative.
+A Ministry of Education project page recorded that 15 students visited NDHU in 2022 for short-term study through the program.
+In the 2026 Taiwan-Europe Scholarship guidebook published by TaiwanICDF, NDHU's International Master Program in Artificial Intelligence and Innovative Applications was listed among the eligible master's programs.